Hotel Housekeeping Best Practices in 2026 (From 100+ Properties)

 Conclusion

 Housekeeping in 2026 is not glamorous and not automatable.
 What's changed is the operational tooling around it — real-time status tracking, departure-vs-stayover discipline, honest green programs, retention-focused scheduling, and a tight set of metrics.
-Hotels that apply all five report 12-22% reductions in housekeeping cost per occupied room within 12 months, with equal or higher cleanliness scores.
-The compounding effect on guest satisfaction is significant.
-The compounding effect on staff retention is even bigger.
+Hotels should judge the impact on housekeeping cost per occupied room, cleanliness complaints, inspection pass rate, and staff retention rather than assuming a universal savings percentage.

 Sources